12 One-on-One Meeting Tools To Boost Productivity

 Here are some reasons why Zoom is one of the best 1:1 meeting tools:

-• It offers a friendly UI, so even not very tech-savvy people can effortlessly use it.
+• It offers a nice UI, so even people who are not very tech-savvy can effortlessly use it.

 • Zoom introduced virtual backgrounds in video conferencing.
-You can comfortably attend your meetings without worrying about your physical surroundings.
+Now, you can comfortably attend meetings without worrying about your physical surroundings.

 • It’s great for enterprises as it is possible to host a meeting with up to 1000 participants.